Small-Loan-Studio/TGO/docs/tgo-quests.md

 	quest can mark itself as failed if one of the phases fails without being marked as may_fail

+### QuestManager

+On game start loads all defined quests into a hash based on ID

 ### Quest

 A Quest is a node on a quest graph.
 It knows how to evaluate itself (via